Ancient Chinese Songs

 Music was rich in Qin dynasty

-Along with the Zhou dynasty, the Qin, Han and Shang dynasties also saw a great upheaval in songs and music.
-Diverse traits emerged from cross fertilization with other affiliates of the Chinese empire.
-There were court musical instruments in addition to panpipes, zithers, stick membraphones, flutes, bells and lithophones as well.
+Along with the Zhou dynasty, the Qin, Han, and Shang dynasties also saw a great upheaval in songs and music.
+Diverse traits emerged from cross-fertilization with other affiliates of the Chinese empire.
+There were court musical instruments in addition to panpipes, zithers, stick Membraphones, flutes, bells, and lithophones as well.

 It was during the period of the Qin dynasty that ancient Chinese songs were penned and tuned with the help of many novel instruments introduced from foreign lands.
-Among the instruments introduced, the shukongbou standing harp and the double reed jiao oboe stand out.
+Among the instruments introduced, the Shukongbou standing harp and the double reed jiao oboe stand out.
 Traditionally, Chinese vocal music has always relied on a thin and falsetto type of voice which was typically solo in nature.

 Melody rather than harmony

 Instead of relying on harmony, ancient Chinese songs have always relied on melody.
 It was said by experts on ancient Chinese culture that the music developed with the singing of the verses and poems.
 Folk music, which is part of ancient Chinese songs, is reserved for funerals and weddings and is oboe like, played with various instruments.
-The music has its origins in temples during imperial times and was popular in Tianjin, Wutai Shan and Xian.
+The music has its origins in temples during imperial times and was popular in Tianjin, Wutai Shan, and Xian.

 Ballads in ancient Chinese songs originated from Nanyin, Naguan and Fujian provinces and were characterized by grief and sorrow.
 They were sung during periods of mourning.
 It was very popular among lovelorn women in China.
-Ensembles were also very popular in the southern part of China in the provinces of Hakka, Shantou, and Cahozhou.
+Ensembles were also very popular in the southern part of China in the provinces of Hakka, Shantou, and Chaozhou.
 Chinese opera and orchestra music has also been very popular since the ancient times.